 Tadej PogaÄŤar is one of the best, if not the best pro cyclist in the world.
 But he is not the prodigy you think he is.
 He is not the Remco Evenepoel, who took over the world of cycling within a glimpse of the eye.
 He is not the top-notcher, who made it look easy like an eagle hovering over the earth so light-footed.

 No, PogaÄŤar worked for it.
 PogaÄŤar evolved into a world-class pro cyclist.
 But how do you become a pro cyclist?
 How do you train like a pro cyclist?
-What should a pro cyclists training plan look like and what can we learn?
+What should a pro cyclists training plan look like and what can we learn from it?

 Luckily, a review article tried to answer this particular question.
 But before we talk about it, let’s talk about Pogačar’s junior years and rise as a U23 cyclist.